What (Exactly) Is Discourse Analysis?

 In the view of Critical Discourse Analysis, language is power and, if we want to understand power dynamics and structures in society, we must look to language for answers.
-In other words, analysing the use of language can help us understand the social context, especially the power dynamics.
+In other words, analyzing the use of language can help us understand the social context, especially the power dynamics.

-While the abovementioned approaches are the two most popular approaches to discourse analysis, other forms of analysis exist.
+While the above-mentioned approaches are the two most popular approaches to discourse analysis, other forms of analysis exist.
 For example, ethnography-based discourse analysis and multimodal analysis.
 Ethnography-based discourse analysis aims to gain an insider understanding of culture, customs, and habits through participant observation (i.e. directly observing participants, rather than focusing on pre-existing texts).

 On the other hand, multimodal analysis focuses on a variety of texts that are both verbal and nonverbal (such as a combination of political speeches and written press releases).
-So, if you’re considering using discourse analysis, familiarise yourself with the various approaches available so that you can make a well-informed decision.
+So, if you’re considering using discourse analysis, familiarize yourself with the various approaches available so that you can make a well-informed decision.

 How to “do” discourse analysis